historical-theology/stthomas/faith-reason-revelation/cumulative-essay.md

 ### Grading

-You will be graded for thesis and argument, structure, evidence, and overall cohesion in accordance with a broader rubric that you will be able to view on Blackboard.
+You will be graded for (1) thesis and scope, (2) structure, (3) evidence, and (4) overall cohesion and thoughtfulness in accordance with a broader rubric that you will be able to view on Blackboard.

 ***